 Get your drip tray or bucket ready for any liquid waste that might melt and come out of the grill.
 Press the power button of the Traeger grill to turn it on.

-As we have mentioned already, you do not have to prime the auger on a Traeger grill every time.
-However, you will need to do that when you season the grill for the first time.
+You do not have to prime the auger on a Traeger grill every time, and however, you will need to do that when you season the grill for the first time.

 Check the display on the Traeger grill and then press the “Select Auger” on the menu.

-Set the grill grate over the grill and then press the “Prime Auger” on the selections that come on when you press the auger setting.
-This will start priming the auger of the Traeger grill.
+Set the grill grate over the grill and then press the “Prime Auger” on the selections when you press the auger setting, this starts priming the auger of the Traeger grill.

 There should be a countdown on the screen of the new Traeger grill and once the countdown is done, the priming of the auger mechanism is over and you can proceed to the next step.